 Kenneth Starr, who investigated President Bill Clinton's relationship with Monica Lewinsky, was also part of Epstein's defense team in 2007 and played a role in securing the infamous plea deal.
 Dershowitz said in 2015 that Starr was brought on board because he "had experience in investigating sex investigations.
 He had experience as the solicitor general and as a judge.
 He had all the bases covered."

 Krauss, a so-called “celebrity scientist,” directed a Harvard University program that was made possible by Epstein's $30 million donation.
 In 2011, he defended Epstein in a Daily Beast article.
 “If anything, the unfortunate period he suffered has caused him to really think about what he wants to do with his money and his time, and support knowledge,” Krauss said.
 “Jeffrey has surrounded himself with beautiful women and young women, but they’re not as young as the ones that were claimed.
 As a scientist I always judge things on empirical evidence and he always has women ages 19 to 23 around him, but I’ve never seen anything else, so as a scientist, my presumption is that whatever the problems were I would believe him over other people.”
 Krauss, who taught at Arizona State University, would go on to be accused of sexual misconduct in 2018.
 The school found the allegations to be truthful, while Krauss still denies the claims.

-Refinery29 reached out to Alan Dershowitz and Lawrence Krauss for comment, and we will update this story if we hear back.
+Refinery29 reached out to Lawrence Krauss for comment, and we will update this story if we hear back.